khuedoan/homelab/docs/tutorials/manual-dns-setup.md

 # Manual DNS setup

+!!! info

-> Skip this step if you already use the included Cloudflare setup
+        Skip this step if you already use the included Cloudflare setup

 Before you can access the home page at <https://home.example.com>, you'll need to update your DNS config.